 Both are wrong, both from SEO and click-through standpoint.

 - Optimal title length: Best practices on this topic suggest that the optimal length is usually 50 to 60 characters.
 If you’re unsure what is best, use this guideline.

-- Use top keywords: Do keyword research and find the keywords that your visitors are actually using when deciding how to best word your title.
+- Use top keywords: Do keyword research and find the keywords your visitors use when deciding how to best word your title.
 In other words, get focused.
 Ideally, you want to target 1-2 search queries within each of your title tags.

 Basically, the more focus, the better.

-Longer title tags are more often a problem than what shorter title tags are.
-Etsy recently did research by measuring thousands of URLs and their title tag length.
+Longer title tags are more often a problem than shorter title tags are.
+Etsy recently researched by measuring thousands of URLs and their title tag length.
 They then shortened some of the longest of their title tags.
 When the title tags were shortened, it led to a measurable increase in rankings.